ozgurgulerx/inference-journal/days/day-007-vllm-runtime-probes/LOG_tier01.md

 - If during `cold_1` you see **high disk reads**, **Cached/buffers rising**, and **GPU util low early** → page cache fill dominated.
 - If you see **GPU memory jump** + **PCIe TX/RX high** (or NVLink) → HBM transfer/alloc dominated.

+### CUDA Graph Warm-Up (What’s Actually Happening)

+“**Initial CUDA graph warm-up**” is the **one-time cost** you pay the *first time* the server runs the model in a given shape, when it sets up **captured/reusable GPU execution graphs** (and related kernel/autotune caches) so later iterations run with lower overhead and more stable latency.

+#### What a CUDA Graph Is (Mechanically)

+Normally, each inference step does:

+1. CPU enqueues a bunch of GPU kernels (GEMMs, attention kernels, layernorm, memcpy, etc.).
+2. The GPU executes them.

+That CPU→GPU enqueue path has non-trivial overhead:

+- kernel launch overhead
+- Python/dispatcher overhead
+- synchronization points

+A **CUDA Graph** lets the runtime:

+- record (“capture”) the *sequence of GPU ops* for a typical step,
+- “instantiate” it into a reusable graph executable,
+- then replay it many times with much less CPU launch overhead and fewer scheduling hiccups.

+After warm-up, the server can do:

+- **one graph replay call** (or a small number) instead of launching dozens/hundreds of kernels individually.

+#### What “Warm-Up” Means Here

+On the **first request(s)** after start, the server may need to:

+- run one or more “dummy” steps to **trigger kernel selection/autotuning** (cuBLASLt, cutlass kernels, attention kernels),
+- allocate and initialize buffers (workspace, KV pages, scratch),
+- **capture** a representative execution into a CUDA Graph,
+- **instantiate** the graph (non-free: it allocates metadata and fixes kernel launch topology),
+- sometimes compile/load kernels (depends on stack: Triton, PyTorch Inductor, etc.).

+That’s why you often see: cold_1 is large, warm_1 smaller — and you write things like “with a smaller bump from initial CUDA graph warm-up.”

+#### Why It Affects TTFT

+TTFT is “time until first token.”
+The first token includes:

+- prefill compute,
+- plus any one-time setup the first time you exercise the path.

+Graph warm-up adds latency to early requests because capture/instantiation happens **on that path**.

+#### What It Is *Not*

+- Not “loading weights” (that’s storage→RAM→HBM).
+- Not “page cache fill.”
+- Not “KV cache scaling.”

+It’s specifically about **reducing kernel-launch overhead / improving steady-state performance** by recording a stable GPU op sequence.

+#### How You’d Recognize It in Practice

+On the first run(s), you might observe:

+- CPU time higher (launching/capturing),
+- GPU utilization pattern: brief spikes, then more regular,
+- logs mentioning “capturing CUDA graph” / “graph enabled” (sometimes),
+- subsequent runs with:
+  - lower wall time,
+  - lower variance.

+#### How to Separate It from Page Cache Fill (Fast Heuristic)

+- **Page cache fill dominated**: disk read throughput spikes; `Cached:` rises; GPU mostly idle early.
+- **CUDA graph warm-up dominated**: disk is quiet; GPU does compute; CPU overhead is noticeable; subsequent runs become consistently faster even if files were already cached.

 ## How I’d explain TTFT to an SRE
 - What TTFT represents in user experience terms.
 - Why cold vs warm matter for incident/debugging.